psampaz/gophersnippets/tools/templates/readme.md

 ### Guidelines:

 - Include only one code snippet per PR
-- The snippet should be small and for solve one problem only
+- The snippet should be small and solve one problem only
+- Include comments when necessary
 - When you submit a PR the following checks will run automatically:
   - code includes at least 1 test or testable example
-  - code runs succesfully on play.golang.org
+  - code runs successfully on play.golang.org
   - code passes go vet
   - code includes a category and a title in the first line of the code (Category: Title)
     ```go